Tax Strategy Statement: Principal UK Entities

 Operational excellence is ensured through an effective tax control framework (Tax Governance & Risk management)

 The tax operations of Principal are continuously improved through use of technology, data, and agile processes.
 PFG is able to manage tax risk appropriately by utilising robust risk management protocols.
 Generally, tax positions are not taken unless there is a likelihood of sustainability under scrutiny of governing tax authorities.
 The EVP & CFO, supported by other members of Principal’s senior leadership, approves and defines the risk appetite, subject to review and sign-off by the Audit Committee of and/or the PFG Board.
-This sets the parameters for the management of tax risk in connection with business based decisions and transactions.
+This sets the parameters for the management of tax risk relating to business based decisions and transactions.
 Further, this enables successful mitigation of adverse tax risks and proactively ensures key tax controls are designed and operate effectively.
-Working together with the respective UK and PFG Boards, including the PFG Board Audit Committee, Principal is able to effectively monitor and mitigate tax risk to an acceptable level whilst ensuring the organisation remains in a state of tax compliancy in all business operating tax jurisdictions.
+Working together with the respective UK and PFG Boards, including the PFG Board Audit Committee, Principal is able to effectively monitor and mitigate tax risk to an acceptable level whilst ensuring effective tax compliance in all business operating tax jurisdictions.

 Open and transparent communications are incorporated into all dealings with tax authorities and the wider stakeholder base (HMRC Relationship)